DinoChiesa/get-gcp-access-token/README.md

 is implemented, but I feel confident that gcloud invokes the same endpoints these example programs use, to get tokens.

-Currently the examples use nodejs and dotnet.
-They do not rely on the Google-provided client libraries, just to make a point that you don't actually need those client libraries.
+Currently the examples use java, nodejs, bash, and dotnet.
+Most of them do not rely on the Google-provided client libraries, just to make a point that you don't actually need those client libraries.
 You can invoke the token-dispensing endpoint provided by Google Cloud, directly.
-I may add more examples later, maybe other languages and so on, as time permits.
+I may add more examples later, maybe other languages and so on.

 I hope the code here will be valuable in two ways: